Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Universal Finite-State Computation

-Let us consider now the rounds of type~B. Let $C$ be any undominated cut in an agent's view.
-Due to \cref{l:branch}, in every view that loses $C$ a branching must occur.
-Moreover, since the network is always connected, there is at least one agent $p$ whose view contains $C$ that exchanges messages with an agent $p'$ whose view does not contain $C$.
+\begin{lemma} There can be at most $n+2b_1-1$ disjoint (but not necessarily contiguous) blocks of type~(ii), where $b_1$ is the total number of branchings that occur in agents' vistas during these blocks, before the first round of type~(iii) occurs. \end{lemma} \begin{proof} By definition, in a round of type~(ii) there are agents whose vistas contain counting intervals, but no total agreement on any of them.
+Let $\mathcal I$ be any undominated counting interval in an agent's vista.
+Due to \cref{l:branch}, in every vista that loses $\mathcal I$ a branching must occur.
+Moreover, in every block of type~(ii), at least one agent $p$ whose vista has $\mathcal I$ as a counting interval exchanges messages with an agent $q$ whose vista does not have $\mathcal I$ as a counting interval.
 Due to \cref{l:undominated2}, these messages are not discarded.

-Hence, by to our previous analysis of agent interactions and by \cref{l:interaction}, a branching occurs in the view of $p$ or in the view of $p'$, or the counting cut $C$ is acquired by the view of $p'$ and is not lost by the view of $p$.
-Recall that, by \cref{l:undominated1}, $C$ remains undominated in any view that acquires it, and therefore the same argument holds for the next rounds of type~B.
+Hence, by our previous analysis of agent interactions and by \cref{l:interaction}, a branching occurs in the vista of $p$ or in the vista of $q$, or the counting interval $\mathcal I$ is acquired by the vista of $q$ and is not lost by the vista of $p$.
+By \cref{l:undominated1}, $\mathcal I$ is undominated in any vista that acquires it, and therefore the same argument applies to the next blocks of type~(ii).

-Thus, at every round of type~B, either the number of agents whose views contain $C$ increases, or it remains stable and at least one branching occurs in the view of some agent, or it decreases by $k>0$, and at the same time at least $k$ branchings occur. $C$ may be lost by all views, but then another undominated counting cut will replace it at the next round of type~B. Since the total number of branchings in agents' views may be at most $n(n-1)$, we conclude that there can be at most $2b_1+n$ (not necessarily consecutive) rounds of type~B, with $b_1\leq n(n-1)$, before total agreement on a counting cut is reached.
-Indeed, the number of agents' views containing a same counting cut must start from $0$ and reach $n$, and this number is decremented (and then incremented again) $b_1\leq n(n-1)$ times.
+Thus, in every block of type~(ii), either the number of agents whose vistas have the counting interval $\mathcal I$ increases, or it remains stable and at least one branching occurs in the vista of some agent, or it decreases by $k>0$ while at least $k$ branchings occur in the vistas of some agents.

-It follows that, eventually, total agreement on a counting cut $C$ is reached, and the following round will be of type~C. By \cref{l:collective}, $C$ is also a counting cut in the collective tree.
-Without loss of generality, we may assume that $C$ is the dominant counting cut in the collective tree.
-For if it were not, the dominant counting cut (which exists by \cref{l:cut}) would consist of ancestors of nodes of $C$, which are contained (as well as their children) in all agents' views.

-It is easy to see that $C$ is never lost by any agent's view, and therefore all subsequent rounds will be of type~C. Indeed, in the collective view, all agents are represented by descendants of children of nodes in $C$.
-Hence, none of the new nodes that are added to the collective view may ever cause $C$ to be lost as a counting cut.
-Similarly, no view may acquire such a node either, or the same node would also appear in the collective tree.

-Observe that $C$ is undominated in all views.
-Indeed, assume that a counting cut $C'$ dominates $C$ in some agent's view.
-Since $C'$ consists of ancestors of nodes of $C$, and $C$ appears in all views, it follows that $C'$ is a counting cut in all views, and therefore it is a counting cut in the collective view as well (by \cref{l:collective}), contradicting the fact that $C$ is dominant in the collective view.